harvard-edtech/caccl/README.md

 - `npm run build` – create the production build of the app
 - `npm start` – to start the production app

+Remember to make sure to properly define the installationCredentials in `/config/installationCredentials.js` and the developerCredentials in `/config/developerCredentials.js` on the production machine.

 #### Back-end